How to help your dog lose weight

 Choosing the right food for an overweight dog

-Although it might seem like a good idea to simply give your dog less food to help it lose weight, this isn't recommended; it reduces the likelihood of them getting all the nutrients they need, and can encourage poor behavior such as aggression or begging.
+Although it might seem like a good idea to simply give your dog less food to help it lose weight, this isn’t recommended; it reduces the likelihood of them getting all the nutrients they need, and can encourage poor behaviour such as aggression or begging.

 Exercising your dog for weight loss